 - You can compare your calculations with ours by looking at the Team Schedules Pages, there you will see how many points we calculated for each matchup.

 Another major factor that causes mismatches, is Out of State opponents.
-We strive to make sure that we have to most accurate Win/Loss record for each out of state opponent.
-Since schools enter the W/L records for their OOS opponents, and because we don't know how the schools get their record, we often are off on several matchups.
+We strive to make sure that we have to most accurate Win/Loss record for each out-of-state opponent.
+Since schools enter the W/L records for their OOS opponents, and because we don't know how the schools get their records, we often are off on several matchups.

 In addition, a team’s strength factor shall be determined by adding the sum of the opponent’s class to the sum of the opponent’s wins and dividing the result by the total number of games played.
 The strength factor is used when a tie exists between two or more teams and a head-to-head matchup does not exist.

-GeauxPreps.com auto-generates its Power Ratings every two hours for football.
-If you think that you have seen an error or have any other questions, please contact firstname.lastname@example.org.
+GeauxPreps.com auto-generates its Power Ratings every four hours for football.
+If you think that you have seen an error or have any other questions, please contact email@example.com.